 - Returning students

 - Children of Alumni of the school with no viable alternative

 - Local transfer students with no viable alternative

-The Superintendent's decision in all matters relating to admissions is final.
+The Head of School's decision in all matters relating to admissions is final.

 All admissions are granted on a probationary period of ninety days.
 (School Board Policy 7.2.1)